Tool · Payout Timing

 Talk to a specialist →

-Frequently asked questions
+Frequently asked questions about payout timing

 Money in transit is money you can't deploy.
 If your business funds inventory, payroll, ads or growth from incoming receipts, every day a payout is delayed is a day you're either borrowing against that capital or sitting on idle cash you can't use.
 The calculator multiplies your in-transit balance by your cost of capital to express the timing gap in real annual dollars.

-What is a rolling reserve?
+What is a rolling reserve in payment processing?

 A rolling reserve is a percentage of your processing volume that your processor withholds (typically 5-10%) as a buffer against chargebacks, refunds and risk events.
 It's released on a rolling basis — usually 6 months after the transaction.
 While held, it's not earning you anything, and you're financing your operations around it.
 For a $500k/mo merchant with a 10% rolling reserve, that's $50k of permanently unavailable capital.

-Who offers same-day payouts (T+0)?
+Which payment processors offer same-day payouts (T+0)?

 Square, PayPal (with a small fee) and PayRam are the most common in their respective rails.
 Adyen and Stripe offer same-day payouts on certain plans.
 Most card-rail same-day payouts have a small fee (1% common) — crypto-native settlement to a wallet or stablecoin can be instant at no additional cost.